nmasur/bee/README.md

 # Bee

-Simple program to solve the [NYTimes Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) using a dictionary of every English word, taken from [here](https://raw.githubusercontent.com/elasticdog/yawl/master/yawl-0.3.2.03/word.list).
+Simple program to help solve the [NYTimes Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) using a dictionary of every English word, taken from [YAWL](https://raw.githubusercontent.com/elasticdog/yawl/master/yawl-0.3.2.03/word.list).

-This is a really rough solution, so the output will not necessarily contain the same word list that NYT uses.
-Some of their words may not be in this list, and many in this list will not count.
+This is a rough solution, so the output will inevitably differ from NYT's word list.
+Some of their words may not be in this program, and **many** words in this program will not count in the game.
 If you want the actual answers, it should be pretty easy to look them up.
 This is just a fun experiment.

 ## Installation